Kamlesh-Rankawat/CSI-2025/CICD PROJECT/FINAL PROJECT.md

 ENTRYPOINT ["java", "-jar", "/app.jar"]
 ```

-**Why?**
-Defines how to build the image and run the app inside a lightweight Java container using OpenJDK 17.
+**Purpose:** Defines the container image with the necessary runtime and application JAR.

 ---